alexei-matveev/gtypist/lessons/r.typ

 S:     They say this fruit is the finest.
 It is full and good.
  :Dr. Ted feels the first fruit is too green for young or old.
  :After one eats any of it he is sorry.
-In fact, if I try it, :that night in fancy I sail the the South Seas for eight hours.
+In fact, if I try it, :that night in fancy I sail the South Seas for eight hours.
  :The air is fine and clear; on the ship are only fruit and I.
  :To a lady in those seas I gladly offer all fruit and candy.
  :There is no reply.
 Only the seas run high and I feel ill.